AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Don't explain your philosophy.
-Embody it. — Epictetus
+> Successful people do what unsuccessful people are not willing to do. — Jim Rohn
 <!--END_SECTION:quote-->